 According to the BNetzA, an obligation for full feed-in of self-generated electricity into the grid, can help to better forecast the amount of electricity injected into the grid.
 If prosumers use the self-produced electricity for their own consumption then their behavior becomes unpredictable.
 Not being able to predict the behavior of prosumers, will only increase the balancing energy needs.
-Incentivising self-consumption alone is therefore not particularly helpful from a systemic point of view.
+Incentivising selfconsumption alone is therefore not particularly helpful from a systemic point of view.
 A full feed-in of electricity into the grid must also be promoted.
-Ultimately, within a smart grid construct, prosumers should be able react to price signals and in order to reap most benefits an aggregated demand is needed.
+Ultimately, within a smart grid construct, prosumers plants and the situation in the power grid.
+This is done on the basis of the so-called "network traffic light":